Kernix13/markdown-cheatsheet/README.md

 ### At mentions

-AT mentions do not seem to work as links.
+At mentions do not seem to work as links.
 This is an at mention test:

-@Kernix13: Hello
+@Kernix13: Hello.
+This does not work in a markdown file, but it does create a link in Issues and PRs, maybe in other areas as well.

+==something==

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>